app.loshadki

 Browser Launcher helper

 Another annoying thing for me with Safari Profiles was that when you click Safari from the Dock, it will open a window with the last used Profile.
-So I have decided to make a helper that will help me to open a correct profile all the time.
+So I decided to make a helper that will help me open the correct profile all the time.

-Using OpenIn Menu Bar Menu select Browser Launcher…
+Using the OpenIn Menu Bar Menu select Browser Launcher…

 OpenIn Menu Bar